AlienWolfX/UZ801-USB_MODEM/README.md

 `adb reboot edl`

-Alternatively, for a more hands-on approach, you can short the D+ and GND on the USB before connecting it to your computer.
-Once the device is in EDL mode, execute the following commands to create a backup:
+Alternatively, for a more hands-on approach, you can short the D+ and GND on the USB or the 2 pads on the board before connecting it to your computer.
+Once the device is in EDL mode, execute the following commands to create a full backup:

 `python3 edl rf {your_filename}.bin`

 To restore simply run:

 `python3 edl wf {your_filename}.bin`

+for individual backup:

+`python3 edl rl {your_foldername} --genxml`

 You can then use tools such as PowerISO to view the different partitions of the image.